The Catholic Almanac’s Emily Stimpson interviewed me for a piece in OSV titled, Our Brother’s Keeper. Fighting Apathy. Here’s a sample…

 The sin of sloth

 While decidedly less intriguing than its more well known counterparts — lust, pride, envy, gluttony, wrath and greed — sloth, or apathy, remains equally deadly.
-That’s true politically and socially, shutterstock_217013218with lower volunteer activity leaving more work for the government to do and more basic human needs going unmet.
+That’s true politically and socially, with lower volunteer activity leaving more work for the government to do and more basic human needs going unmet.

 It’s also true spiritually.